legendarycode3/onchain-betting-contract/README.md

 * ****Programmable betting logic:**** You can create complex bets (parlays, conditional bets, prediction markets) that would be difficult in traditional systems.
 * ****Real-time verification of outcomes:**** With oracles, external events (sports scores, prices, weather data) can be automatically verified and used.
 * ****Provably Fair Randomness and Outcomes:**** When implemented  using secure oracle systems or verifiable randomness: Outcomes can be independently verified random events cannot be tampered with after the fact.
 * ****Faster Settlement and Real-Time Markets:**** No waiting for manual review, outcomes resolve as soon as conditions are met.
-Because blockchain transactions settle automatically:
+Because blockchain transactions settle automatically: Winnings can be paid instantly after event resolution

 ## Foundry